Pauline Chan (Australian actress): Early life

 Born and raised 16 years in Vietnam, Pauline Chan was sent to Hong Kong during the Vietnam War.
 She is of Chinese descent.
 Chan attended high school, enrolled in drama school, and worked as an actress in Hong Kong.
 Later, she traveled to the United States and studied film at the University of California, Los Angeles.
 In 1980, Pauline Chan moved to Sydney, Australia.

 Career

-Pauline Chan made her acting debut debut in the 1987 George Miller produced Australian TV miniseries Vietnam.
+Pauline Chan made her acting debut in the 1987 George Miller produced Australian TV miniseries Vietnam.
 Chan also appeared alongside Nicole Kidman, Hugo Weaving and Denholm Elliott in the 1989 TV miniseries Bangkok Hilton.

 Chan's short film Dusty Hearts won the Special Mention Award in the Short Film category. at the 1991 Torino International Festival of Young Cinema.

 In 1994 Pauline Chan wrote and directed the film Traps.
 She also directed, wrote and produced the 2011 film 33 Postcards.

 Chan is set to direct the upcoming crime thriller Neponset Circle starring Guy Pearce and Jeffrey Dean Morgan.